skip to main content

 Frontier partnered with YouTube TV to provide TV bundles.
 Customers get a $10 monthly discount for an entire year when they sign up for a qualifying internet plan.

 Spectrum doesn’t have discounted bundles.
-Instead, you can pair its TV Select service with one of its three cable internet plans.
+Instead, you can pair its TV Select service with one of its two cable internet plans.
 Both services have a discount for the first 12 months, but all premium channels are extra.
-You’ll also see a broadcasting surcharge of up to $20 per month.

 Internet types: Spectrum vs. Frontier